gophergala2016/huk/README.md

 ## huk
-##### the minimal local network encrypted filesharing tool
+##### the minimal encrypted filesharing tool

+The purpose of huk is enabling filesharing between friends within wifi (lan).

+It is starbucks secure, so no one is able to listen to your traffic and see what you are sending/getting.

+huk is also really small and easy to use, you can get started by typing:

+`$ huk init`

+huk will ask you for your name, this is a simple identifier- your first name (ex.
+Alice or Bob) will work just fine

-If you are sending the file, type:
+When you want to send a file, type:

-`$ huk -f bananas.jpeg`
+`$ huk send bananas.jpeg`

-The copied file is encrypted and a small key will be given.
+The copied file is encrypted and a small key will be given back to you.

-For example 'bluemonkey'.
+For example 'blue-monkey-pizza'.

 Give that to your friend.

-If you are receiving the file, type:
+If you are getting the file, type:

-`$ huk bluemonkey`
+`$ huk get blue-monkey-pizza`

 The file will be downloaded to your huk folder ( default ~/huk ) and decrypted.